ARE YOU GOING THE EXTRA MILE

 Shift the main focus to the core audience being Saskatchewan municipalities.

 To share knowledge amongst municipalities by way of exposure to best practices.

 To promote cooperation and synergies between urban and rural municipalities.

 To maintain a focus on awarding municipal driven projects.

 The Municipal Capacity Development Program (MCDP) houses over 130 various best practices projects in addition to the SMA winning projects.
 Be sure to check it out at the Best Practices Library.
 You could find just the advice and guidelines you were looking for to complete a project within your own municipality!

-The SMA program is a joint partnership between New North, the Saskatchewan Association of Rural Municipalities (SARM), the Saskatchewan Urban Municipalities Association (SUMA), the Rural Municipal Administrators’ Association of Saskatchewan (RMAA), the Urban Municipal Administrator Association of Saskatchewan (UMAAS), and the Ministry of Government Relations (GR).
+The SMA program is a joint partnership between New North, the Saskatchewan Association of Rural Municipalities (SARM), the Municipalities of Saskatchewan, the Rural Municipal Administrators’ Association of Saskatchewan (RMAA), the Urban Municipal Administrator Association of Saskatchewan (UMAAS), and the Ministry of Government Relations (GR).